Tessil/hat-trie/README.md

 ### Overview

-- Header-only library, just include the project to your include path and you are ready to go.
+- Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
+If you use CMake, you can also use the `tsl::hat_trie` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Low memory usage while keeping reasonable performances (see [benchmark](https://github.com/Tessil/hat-trie#benchmark)).
 - Support prefix searches through `equal_prefix_range` (usefull for autocompletion for example) and prefix erasures through `erase_prefix`.
 - Support longest matching prefix searches through `longest_prefix`.